Instructions for Authors

 The papers are published in the English language with the obligatory short summary in the Serbian language at the end of the paper.
 The authors from Serbia are asked to submit the papers both in English and Serbian, and the authors from other countries only in English.
 The translation of the summary of the foreign authors will be provided by the publisher.
 Authors are asked to write their papers clearly and grammatically correct, both in English and Serbian.

-The Journal is published three times per year and the following types of contributions are published:
+The Journal is published four times per year and the following types of contributions are published:

 Editorial Board, on the proposal of the reviewers, make a final decision concerning the type of contribution.
 Each paper must have at least two positive reviews.
 The papers sent back for correction must be returned to Editorial Board within 30 days.
 If the paper is not returned in the above mentioned period, it will be assumed that the author has given up publishing his/her paper in this journal.